ygauthie/cs171-project-armed-conflicts/Proposal/proposal.md

 ---------------------
 *Provide the primary questions you are trying to answer with your visualization.
 What would you like to learn and accomplish?
 List the benefits.*

-Hundreds of armed conflicts, large and small, have occured in the world since World War II (WWII).
+Hundreds of armed conflicts, large and small, have occurred in the world since World War II (WWII).
 This is a lot of data for anybody to grasp.
 We want to produce an interactive visualization that will effectively convey information on armed conflicts and allow its users to answer various questions, such as:

 * Where in the world (countries and regions) have armed conflicts occurred since WWII?
 * What was the magnitude and duration of these conflicts?